dseeni/TechArtDemos/README.md

 -----------------------------------------------------------------------
 ## Maya SnapAlign
 ### A new snapping system for Maya
 - [x] Easily align and snap objects or components along an active axis or plane during layout or modeling tasks
 - [x] Aim lights, Aim Constraints, or align deformers when lighting or rigging

 #### SnapAlign includes all the snapping features found in Maya's native snapping system
 - Axis Constraint Snap along axis *[X, Y, Z]*
 - Object or Component full snap *[XYZ]*

 #### SnapAlign appends the following features
 - Object or Component Planar Snap along plane *[XY, YZ, ZX]*
 - Snap to edge center and face centers as well as components
 - Planar snap with XY YZ ZX set as active tool handle on the move tool similar to 3Ds-Max
 - SnapAlign extends Maya's *Keep Spacing* to include components *and* objects for easy alignment and snapping

+#### Snapping based on cursor position
+- SnapAlign snaps to nearest component or object solely based on cursor position
+- Nearest Component or Object is implements a similar algorithm to Maya's selection preview highlighting
+- Links the PySide2/PyQt5 Screen Space coordinate system with the Maya API Screen Space coordinate system to determine cursor position without clicking

 #### Edge Center and Face Center Snapping Demo
 ![](./DemoExamples/cmdsSnapAlignFaceEdgeCenter.gif)